BayAreaMetro/transit-passenger-surveys/SOP.md

 ## Data Collection

 It is MTC's goal to collect data from somewhere between 5 and 7.5 percent of passenger boardings, attempting to strike a balance between survey cost and sample representativeness of transit ridership.
-Sampling plans are developed which include random, day-long sampling of passengers.
+Sampling plans are developed to select passengers randomly, spread over the day-long operating hours of transit routes.
 Survey quota goals are segmented by time of day periods (either MTC's time periods, the time periods used by operators, or custom time periods).
-The battery of questions asked passengers has become fairly standardized, with approximately 3-5 custom questions that can be added by operators.
+The battery of questions asked passengers has become fairly standardized over the many sureys conducted by MTC.
+An exception to this is the approximately 3-5 custom questions that can be added by operators.
 These include "customer service" style questions.
 The types of questions asked in a standard MTC survey are described below.

 Types of data collected include:

-**1. Location data**
+**1. Geocoded location data**

 	a.
 Trip origin
 	b.
 First transit boarding